rishiraj88/order-manager/README.md

 - Testcontainers for automated API testing and Contract testing with Rest-Assured
 - Container orchestration (deployment YAML for Kubernetes to be added soon)

-## Order management APIs-
+## Order management APIs
 - built with Spring Boot 3,
-- tested with TestContainers and Rest-Assured!
+- tested with TestContainers and Rest-Assured.

 ## This application has three main business components, implemented as Microservices:
 - Product